 THERMAL & MULTISPECTRAL IMAGING

 Hover Solutions is equipped with sensors capable of sampling wavelengths outside of the visible spectrum.
-In 2018, we added two new multispectral cameras to our fleet: The FLIR Vue Pro R, and the Micasense RedEdge-M.
+In 2019, we've added a certified thermographer to our staff.

 The FLIR Vue Pro R is a 30Hz thermal imaging camera optimized for use on UAVs.
-We currently carry it on the 3DR Solo drone with a 3-axis stabilized gimbal.
+It's the base camera on the DJI Zenmuse XT thermal system for the Inspire 1 drone line.

-Drones are an asset to a thermographic imaging workflow, allowing operators to obtain readings at optimal angles to capture radiant heat.
-With a drone, thermographers take non-contact heat readings without ever having to set foot on a roof.
+Drones are an asset to a thermographic imaging workflow, allowing operators to take non-contact heat readings without ever having to set foot on a roof.

 Interested and want to know more?
 Contact us!